ZaenbA/mindful-moments/README.md

 The following are links that helped me during the project:
 - [CodeInstitute](https://codeinstitute.net/): Had great and easy lessons to understand HTML and CSS.
 - [Balsamiq](https://balsamiq.com/): Creating wireframe.
-- [Bootstrap](https://getbootstrap.com/docs/5.3/helpers/color-background/): Helped with colors and backgrounds, as well as the navbar.
+- [Bootstrap](https://getbootstrap.com/docs/5.3/helpers/color-background/): Helped with colors and backgrounds, as well as the navbar and other sections.